Leveraging data products for health and performance benefits

 Examples

-Defining a data product makes particular sense when business-critical data are involved, multiple teams touch the pipeline, and on-time delivery and reliability of the data are of primary importance.
+Defining a data product makes particular sense when business-critical data is involved, multiple teams touch the pipeline, and on-time delivery and reliability of the data are of primary importance.

-Creating a data product for these critical assets would enable visualization and monitoring of the flow of data through the distributed tasks that generate and modify the tables.
+Creating a data product for these critical assets enables visualization and monitoring of the flow of data through the distributed tasks that generate and modify the tables.

-In Astro Observe (private preview), you would see a lineage graph that visualized the path of the dashboard's data from all their sources through the DAGs that extracted, transformed, and loaded the data into the data product.
+In Observe, you see a lineage graph that visualizes the path of the report's data from all sources through the DAGs that extracted, transformed, and loaded the data into the data product.

-Each node would represent an asset with a unique identifier, the emitting system (Apache Airflow, Snowflake), and the length of time since the asset was last observed.
+Each node represents an asset with a unique identifier, the emitting system (Apache Airflow, Snowflake), and the length of time since the asset was last observed.

-Expanding a nested DAG node would reveal connected task nodes, each with a unique identifier, the containing DAG, the task status, the run duration, and the time since the task was last observed.
+Expanding a nested DAG node reveals connected task nodes, each with a unique identifier, the containing DAG, the task status, the run duration, and the time since the task was last observed.

 A key benefit of a lineage graph is how easy it makes identifying upstream assets, offering visibility into the tasks that could delay delivery or compromise the quality of business-critical data if they failed, along with the owners of those tasks.

 Metadata collection enabled by data products also unlocks analytics, monitoring, and alerting, including proactive alerting using SLAs.
-For example, on Astro Observe, you could use the SLA hit rate metric to identify performance issues before they broke a dashboard like this.
+For example, on Astro Observe, you could use the SLA success rate metric to identify performance issues before they broke a report like this.

 Other assets for which you might want to define data products include:

-- A file used by multiple teams to generate business-critical reports.
+- A table used by multiple teams to generate executive dashboards.

 - A table containing customer data accessed by multiple teams in your organization.